Crowns after root canal treatment

 The crown can also prevent a fracture of the tooth which may result in the tooth being non-restorable (not fixable).
 This is because the tooth will not be able to be properly restored, an extensive filling will fail, root canal treatment (if done) will fail and ultimately the tooth will be lost.

-Are dental crowns necessary?
+Are root canals necessary?